Grid-Free Computation of Probabilistic Safety with Malliavin Calculus: Grid-based vs -free approaches

-In general, a formal comparison between the two approaches can be problematic: whilst grid-free strategies search for solutions within an uncountable infinite set, grid-based procedures search for solutions within a given, finite set.
+In general, a formal comparison between the two approaches can be problematic: whilst grid-free strategies search for solutions within an uncountable infinite set, grid-based procedures search for solutions within a pre-defined, possibly finite set.